heroku/ssl-doctor/README.markdown

 Maintains a separate clone of the cfssl_trust repository.
 When run, it'll either create that clone or update it.
 It'll then store the bundle files in a redis instance.

 This should be run periodically.
 On heroku it should be set as a scheduler process running daily.
+(Which sadly loses the cached clone, but such is life…)

 ### `bin/cfssl-trust-store-get`